 How Long Does Delta 8 High Last?

-Your metabolism, gender, age, sensitivity to THC, and weight are among the main factors that play into how long THC will stay in your system, which we’ll dive further into below.
+Your metabolism, gender, age, sensitivity to THC, and weight are among the main factors determining how long THC will stay in your system, which we’ll dive further into below.

 Another significant factor is the frequency of use; someone who consumes THC regularly and in high doses is more likely to test positive for Delta-8 THC.

-You can expect to feel the “high” anywhere from 4-8 hours as a general rule.
+Generally, you can expect to feel the “high” anywhere from 4-8 hours.

 THC has two metabolic phases: a rapid phase and a slow phase.
 A portion of THC is cleared from the body within just one minute, slowing down the metabolic rate.